Introduction

 Slide Collection Operations

-SlideCollection lets you add, insert, clone, remove, and reorder slides.
-Every
+SlideCollection lets you add, insert, clone, remove, and reorder slides. len(pres.slides) reflects the current count after each change.

 from aspose.slides_foss import Presentation, ShapeType